Some coordinate transformations relevant to refractive indices: Introduction

-In the complex-octonion spaces, the vector radius can be combined with the integrating function of field potential to become one composite vector radius of the octonion composite-space (a function space).
-In the complex-octonion curved composite-space, it is able to deduce the relations between the physical quantity and spatial parameter.
-A portion of these formulae are in good accordant with the GR (See Ref.[27]).
-The complex-octonion curved composite-space and the GR both succeed to the Cartesian academic thought of `the space is the extension of substance (field)'.
-It should be noted that what the paper studies is the coordinate transformation of the speed of light in the complex-octonion flat composite-space, which is an extreme circumstance of the complex-octonion curved composite-space.
-In the complex-octonion flat composite-space, it is capable of inferring the coordinate transformation between two coordinate systems, achieving the relations between the speed of light and the component of field potential.
+In the octonion spaces, the vector radius can be combined with the integrating function of field potential to become one composite vector radius of the octonion composite space (a function space).
+In the octonion curved composite space, it is able to deduce the relations between the physical quantity and spatial parameter.
+A portion of these formulae are in good accordant with the GR (see Ref.[27]).
+The octonion curved composite space and the GR both succeed to the Cartesian academic thought of `the space is the extension of substance (field)'.
+It should be noted what the paper studies is the coordinate transformation of the speed of light in the octonion flat composite space, which is an extreme circumstance of the octonion curved composite space.
+In the octonion flat composite space, it is capable of inferring the coordinate transformation between two coordinate systems, achieving the relations between the speed of light and the component of field potential.

 1) Galilean-like transformation.
-In the complex-octonion flat composite-space, the Galilean-like transformation states that the speed of light is variable in the vacuum.
-The speed of light deals with a part of electromagnetic scalar potential, or the electromagnetic scalar filter-potential (in Section 5).
+In the octonion flat composite space, the Galilean-like transformation states that the speed of light is variable in the vacuum.
+The speed of light deals with the electromagnetic scalar potential, especially the partial electromagnetic scalar potential (in Section 7).
 And the speed of light is one variable physical quantity, rather than an intrinsic property any more.
 Consequently, it is capable of explaining why the refractive indices are different for various optical materials.

 2) Lorentz-like transformation.
-In the complex-octonion flat composite-space, the Lorentz-like transformation reveals that the speed of light is variable in the vacuum.
-The speed of light associates with the electromagnetic scalar filter-potential and the relative speed as well.
+In the octonion flat composite space, the Lorentz-like transformation reveals that the speed of light is variable in the vacuum.
+The speed of light associates with the partial electromagnetic scalar potential and the relative speed as well.
 And it is able to answer the question why the refractive indices are diverse for multifarious optical materials.
-The influence of the electromagnetic scalar filter-potential on the speed of light has never been validated in any experiment.
-As a result, it is necessary to survey this inference in the subsequent experiments.
+As a result, it is necessary to survey the influence of partial electromagnetic scalar potential on the speed of light, in subsequent experiments.

 3) Electromagnetic shielding.
 In the determination of the speed of light in the optical waveguides, it may encounter not only the disturbance of electromagnetic strength, but also the interference of the field potential.
 Therefore, during the measurement of the speed of light in the laboratories, it is essential for us to apply enough protection apparatus, to shield and eliminate the outside disturbance of electromagnetic potential, except for the intervention of the electromagnetic strength coming from the external circumstances.